ovh/venom/README.md

 ### Testsuite variables

-You can define variable on the `testsuite` level.
+You can define variables at the `testsuite` level.

 ```yaml
 name: myTestSuite